 To Forward, or Not To Forward?

 Forwarding is a very useful, important feature.
 In a business context, it lets you send messages on to whomever in the organization is appropriate to handle them, indispensible for whoever is the "first line" recipient of customer comments.
 In a personal context, it lets you pass the word on to your friends when you get a message they will want to know too.
 But forwarding can also be misused.
-There is a huge quantity of hoaxes, scams, and other misguided things that get passed around by people who don't think before they forward.
+There is a huge quantity of hoaxes, scams, and other misguided things that get passed around by people who don't think before they forward, as Weird Al points out.

 You just received a message of great importance that you need to pass on to everybody you know immediately.
 There's a horrible new computer virus that everybody needs to look for right away.
 Ominous legislation is on the verge of passing unless we all band together to lobby our representatives against it.
 A dying child wants to break the world record by receiving the most postcards.
 A big corporation will give you a free vacation if you forward an e-mail message to enough people, in order to test their innovative software for tracking e-mail forwarding.
 Hit the "Forward" button now... time's a'wastin'!
 Or, preferably, pause and take a few deep breaths, and ask yourself "Is this really plausible?"
 Then, take a minute to do some research to find out if the message is fact or fiction.
 Fortunately, the Web makes this very easy.
 You can try typing some key words from the message into a search engine like Google to see what comes up; in the case of a widespread hoax, there are probably lots of Web sites debunking it.
 On the other hand, if the story is actually true, there should be some articles to be found on reputable news sites confirming it.
 Wikipedia probably has articles on most significant true stories and hoaxes alike, clearly indicating in which category they fall.

 Some more specific sites exist to assist in your investigation.
 The Snopes site discusses urban legends of all sorts, including e-mail hoaxes.
-Information on computer viruses (and virus hoaxes) is found in the McAfee site.
+Some information on computer viruses and anti-virus software is here.
 You may find the information in these sites to prove the bit of info in your inbox true or false.

 Other things that are frequently forwarded are jokes, cartoons, and humorous animated movies.
 These, obviously, don't have "true" or "false" status to check on; they're just for fun.
 However, not everybody necessarily wants to receive them; some of them have been going around for quite a while, so that Internet oldtimers have received many copies of them already.
 Also, some people use e-mail systems that have limited space for mailboxes, so that they don't want them filled with humorous stuff, crowding out more useful messages; those animated movies can really be a mailbox space waster.
 Others, however, will enjoy that sort of thing.
 So, rather than forwarding every "fun" thing indiscriminately to everybody in your address book, you might try asking first and finding out which of your friends would like you to forward e-mail humor to them.
 And if some of them say they'd rather not get that kind of stuff, don't take it personally; some people just have overflowing inboxes and don't want anything unnecessarily adding to them, even if it is from a dear friend.